Mar19845/XMPP_CHAT/README.md

 pip install -r requirements.txt
 ## Description

-The project has the following funcions:
+The project has the following functions:

 1. send msg to 1 user
 2. show status of users